renuka-rajpuria/job-finder-app/README.md

 - write clean, organized, and maintainable code with proper architecture
 - using stylesheets to dynamically apply styles to components based on user input
 - follow the best practices for React Native development
+- use [this](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) extension and type `rafce` for boilerplate react code
+- remember for dynamic routes use: [] and for dynamic values use ${}